aramis-lab/clinica/docs/Pipelines/DeepLearning_PrepareData.md

 both in a [CAPS hierarchy](../../CAPS/Introduction).
 - `modality` is the name of the preprocessing done in the original images.
 It can be `t1-linear`, `t1-extensive` or `pet-linear`.
-You can chose `custom` if you want to get a tensor from a custom filename.
+You can choose `custom` if you want to get a tensor from a custom filename.
 - `tensor_format` is the format of the extracted tensors.
 You can choose between `image` to convert to PyTorch tensor the whole 3D image, `patch` to extract 3D patches, `slice` to extract 2D slices from the image and `roi` to extract 3D region of interest depending on the ROI mask.

-By default the features are extracted from the cropped image (see the documentation of the [`t1-linear` pipeline](../T1_Linear)).
+By default, the features are extracted from the cropped image (see the documentation of the [`t1-linear` pipeline](../T1_Linear)).
 You can deactivate this behaviour with the `--use_uncropped_image` flag.
 The same behaviour is applied to [`pet-linear` pipeline](../PET_Linear).